Station Name: BIRKENHEAD TOWN

 OS Grid Ref: SJ325887

-Date of visit: 29.4.2005
+Date of visit: 29.4.2005 & 10.2.2014

-The station was an early closure closing on 7.5.1945.
-The line continued in use until the closure of Woodside in 1967 after which the tracks were lifted.
-Today the site is lost amongst a complicated array of approach roads to the Birkenhead - Liverpool road tunnel.
-However behind the advertising hoarding remnants of the ticket office with its glazed brick can still be seen.
+The line continued in use until the closure of Birkenhead Woodside on 5 November 1967 after which the tracks were lifted.
+The station site was still there in 2014 lost amongst the complicated array of approach roads to the Birkenhead - Liverpool road tunnel.
+However behind the advertising hoarding remnants of the ticket office with its glazed brick can still be seen.Also visible are the tunnel mouths of the Woodside and the Monks Ferry tunnels although both are partly filled in.

 Tickets from Michael Stewart

-To see other closed stations on the Birkenhead Woodside to Chester line click on the station name: Birkenhead Woodside, Birkenhead Monks Ferry, Tranmere,
+To see other stations on the Birkenhead Woodside to Chester line click on the station name: Birkenhead Woodside, Birkenhead Monks Ferry, Tranmere,

-Rock Lane, Ledsham, Mollington & Upton-by-Chester
+Rock Lane, Hooton, Ledsham, Mollington & Upton-by-Chester

-hoto by Paul Wright
+Photo by Paul Wright

 [Source: Paul Wright]